+- Understand the world of the child(ren).

+- 2. Understand the world of the adults

-- 3. Recognise family strengths as well as concerns. - 4.
-Engage families in the change process. - 5.
-Measure change through actions and interventions that lead to child-focused outcomes.
+- 3. Recognise family strengths as well as concerns.

+- 4. Engage families in the change process.

+- Measure change through actions and interventions that lead to child-focused outcomes.